Hotwife

 Overview

-Hotwifing describes a relationship dynamic, usually configured around a heterosexual couple, in which one partner (traditionally a husband, often called the "stag") experiences arousal, pride, and vicarious pleasure from their partner, the "hotwife" or "vixen," having sexual encounters with others.
-It sits within the broader landscape of consensual non-monogamy and is closely adjacent to cuckolding, but it is distinguished by its emotional framing: where cuckold scripts often foreground humiliation or inadequacy, the stag/vixen dynamic foregrounds pride, admiration, and compersion: joy taken in a partner's pleasure.
+Hotwifing is a consensual-non-monogamy dynamic, usually configured around a heterosexual couple, in which one partner (traditionally a husband, often called the "stag") experiences arousal, pride, and vicarious pleasure from their partner, the "hotwife" or "vixen," having sexual encounters with others.
+It sits within the broader family of consensual non-monogamy and is closely adjacent to cuckolding, but it is distinguished by its emotional framing: where cuckold scripts often foreground humiliation or inadequacy, the stag/vixen dynamic foregrounds pride, admiration, and compersion, the joy taken in a partner's pleasure.
 This article traces the term's internet-era origins, how it is expressed, the psychology proposed for it, and what surveys reveal about its prevalence.

 History & origins